Man dead after motor vehicle collision with pickup truck in New Haven

 NEW HAVEN, Conn.
 (WTNH) — One man is dead after colliding with a pickup truck Saturday afternoon in New Haven.

 According to Capt.
-Anthony Duff, an accident occurred at the intersection of Grand Avenue and East Street just around 11:20 a.m. on June 6.
+Anthony Duff of the New Haven Police Department, an accident occurred at the intersection of Grand Avenue and East Street just around 11:20 a.m. on June 6.

 The moped operator had been at a westbound red-facing traffic signal, while the pick-up truck operator advanced southbound on a green-facing traffic signal.